 Marguerite Imbert writes about restaurants and global food trends for Wine Journal, the MICHELIN Guide website and elsewhere.
 The New Yorker and foodie enjoys writing and testing recipes and encourages everyone to cook without them.

 William Kelley developed a love of wine while studying at Oxford, where he presided over the University's prestigious Wine Circle for three years while completing a doctorate in history.
-In addition to tastings with many of the Old World's greatest producers, he brought many of California's most celebrated and exciting wineries to Oxford for the first time.
-Kelley had the unique privilege to cut his teeth as a taster on many of the great wines of Burgundy of the 1940s, 1950s and 1960s.
 After a stint covering Burgundy for Decanter magazine and working harvests in both California and the Côte d'Or, he made the happy move to The Wine Advocate in 2017.
-His first-hand experience making wine informs the way he writes about it.
 Today, he reviews the wines of Burgundy, Champagne, Madeira and English Sparkling Wine.

 Una Vita diVino is a video travelogue that seeks to bring color and context to the wines of Italy.
 The grape is this country’s single greatest storyteller.
 It faithfully delivers a narrative of diversity, territory and tradition.
 Join Monica as she explores the Italian winescape.
 Using the grape as her guide, she seeks out the miscellaneous and unexpected subplots buried deep beneath the hyperbole and lifestyle clichés associated with her adopted home.
 These are the real faces, places, festivals, street foods and random cultural idiosyncrasies Monica encounters while traveling the wine trail as Italian Reviewer for Robert Parker Wine Advocate.